AdvancedCustomFields/docs/guides/custom-location-rules.md

 - Register a new location type that can be selected within a Field Group's location rules.
 - Customize the values displayed in the location rule *value* dropdown.
 - Calculate whether or not a rule matches the current edit screen.

-Wishing you all the best with your project 👋.